 Borealis Scientific Innovation Award

 Borealis created the Scientific Innovation Award to celebrate innovation and to give a platform to ideas with the power to impact the world.
-This year’s goal is to accelerate new ideas, technologies and solutions in the field of sustainable production, design and use of polyolefins.
+We aim to accelerate new ideas, technologies and solutions in the field of sustainable production, design and use of polyolefins.

 Borealis keyvisual 570x366 v1- gif